 It is the Contract Holders' responsibility to ensure they are aware of the driving requirements through each European country.
-Click here for the best website we can find, in English, that covers the different aspects of driving through Europe.
+Click here for the best website we can find, in English, that details what you need to be aware of, country by country.

 Note: we cannot take any responsibility if any information on this website is out of date or inaccurate.
 Plus, it is written for UK drivers taking their cars to the Continent, so some information will not be relevant to our French registered vehicles.

 Here are some other topics you should research, and where to start:

 Google “toll roads in Europe” (pay as you go) and “vignettes in Europe” (sticker on windscreen) and choose the Wikipedia results for the most reliable information.

 French law requires that a breathalyser kit be carried in your vehicle and replaced if/when used.
 These kits can be purchased for €2-3 from most fuel stations.
 Note: you will not receive a fine if you do not have a breathalyser kit in your vehicle.

 Green Badge in Germany

 Customers wishing to drive in Germany must purchase a Green Badge prior to entering selected cities and towns (known as 'environmental zones').
 Click here for more information.

 We are unable to obtain a copy of your registration certificate in enough time for you to order a Green Badge on-line, therefore we recommend you arrange this when you first enter a town/city that requires the badge - usually from a new car dealership at a cost of approx EUR8.